Ducasse/MethodWrapper/README.md

 # MethodWrapper
 Method wrappers are simple ways to way to perform simple dynamic analysis.
+Method wrappers were originally designed by John Brant and Don Roberts in VisualWorks.

 For now this repository is just to archive the code found on squeaksource/MethodWrappers.
 I just took the most recent version named MethodWrapper42.girba.1.mcz from 2012.